pankaj-bind/code-chaos/README.md

-# code-chaos - College Coding Club Website
+# CodeChaos - College Coding Club

 Welcome to the code-chaos repository! code-chaos is the official coding club of [Your College Name], aimed at fostering a community of passionate coders and learners.
 This website serves as a hub for sharing coding resources, hosting coding events, and connecting with fellow coding enthusiasts.